flesueur/mi-lxc/doc/TUTORIAL.md

 ===============================

 1. A [general presentation (in English)](https://www.youtube.com/watch?v=waCsmE7BeZs) at ETACS 2021 (video)
-2. A [video tutorial (in French)](https://mi-lxc.citi-lab.fr/data/media/tuto1.mp4) to get started
+2. A [video tutorial (in French)](https://flesueur.irisa.fr/mi-lxc/media/tuto.mp4) to get started
 3. A functional installation:
-  * A ready-to-use VirtualBox VM (about 5GB to download and then an 11GB VM): [here](https://mi-lxc.citi-lab.fr/data/milxc-debian-amd64-1.3.1.ova).
+  * [**Recommended**] A ready-to-use VirtualBox/VMWare VM (about 2.5GB to download and then a 7.2GB VM): [here](https://flesueur.irisa.fr/mi-lxc/images/milxc-debian-amd64-1.4.2.ova).
 You have to connect to it as root/root then, with a terminal:
     * `cd mi-lxc`
     * `./mi-lxc.py start`
     * `./mi-lxc.py display isp-a-hacker`
-  * The creation of the VM via Vagrant (VM of about 11GO, 15-30 minutes for the creation): [here](INSTALL.md#installation-on-windowsmacoslinux-using-vagrant).
+  * Or the creation of the VM via Vagrant (VM of about 7.2GB, 15-30 minutes for the creation, depending on the network speed): [here](INSTALL.md#installation-on-windowsmacoslinux-using-vagrant).
 LXC containers are automatically generated when the VM is created.
 Once Vagrant is finished, you have to connect to the VM as root/root and then, with a terminal :
     * `cd mi-lxc`
     * `./mi-lxc.py start`
     * `./mi-lxc.py display isp-a-hacker`
-  * The direct installation under Linux (15-30 minutes for the creation): [here](INSTALL.md#installation-on-linux).
-LXC containers will be installed on the host:
+  * Or the direct installation under Linux (15-30 minutes for the creation, depending on the network speed): [here](INSTALL.md#installation-on-linux).
+It requires root privileges and LXC containers will be installed on the host:
     * `git clone https://github.com/flesueur/mi-lxc.git`
     * `cd mi-lxc`
     * `./mi-lxc.py create`